AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/starter-overview.md

 ### Understand credit usage {#understand-credit-usage}

-All Collaboration Starter activities use credits.
+All Collaboration [!DNL Starter] activities use credits.
 However, as an invited user, you do not need to purchase or manage these credits.
 The collaborator who invited you covers all credit usage associated with your activities.
-To learn more, see the [credit usage and consumption in Collaboration Starter](../setup/starter-credit-usage.md) documentation.
+To learn more, see the [credit usage and consumption in Collaboration [!DNL Starter]](../setup/starter-credit-usage.md) documentation.

 ## Next steps {#next-steps}